mmcmanus1/HashBlotto.jl/docs/src/algorithm.md

 $$\forall p \in \mathcal{P}, \text{coverage}(p^*) \geq \text{coverage}(p)$$

 Under such a relaxation, the distance of the unconstrained path is a trivial upper bound; to find an optimal path, we take the supremum over all possibilities in $\mathcal{P}$ [in this case, a maximum, since $\mathcal{P}$ is finite].
-The maximum is non-decreasing under the addition of more elements (which is what happens when we remove constraints, unless we happen to end up with the same problem), so our upper bound in the relaxation is an upper bound for both problems. $\qed$
+The maximum is non-decreasing under the addition of more elements (which is what happens when we remove constraints, unless we happen to end up with the same problem), so our upper bound in the relaxation is an upper bound for both problems.

 With the formal proof out of the way, let's get to the implementation.